Fei-Sheng-Wu/PrintDialogX/README.md

 //Create a new document
 //PrintDialog can only print and preview a FixedDocument FixedDocument fixedDocument = new FixedDocument();
-fixedDocument.DocumentPaginator.PageSize = PaperHelper.PaperHelper.GetPaperSize(System.Printing.PageMediaSizeName.ISOA4); //Use PaperHelper class to get A4 page size
+fixedDocument.DocumentPaginator.PageSize = PaperHelper.PaperHelper.GetPaperSize(System.Printing.PageMediaSizeName.ISOA4, true); //Use PaperHelper class to get A4 page size

 //Create a new page and set its size
 FixedPage fixedPage = new FixedPage()